-Seventy acres of tropical parkland and more than one thousand native and exotic animals makes Australia Zoo an awesome place to visit with your Brisbane kids.
+Spanning over 100 acres of tropical parkland and housing more than one thousand native and exotic animals, Australia Zoo is an awesome place to visit with your Brisbane kids.

 With so much on offer to see and do, it can be a little overwhelming, so we’ve put together some tips to help you make the most of your next family trip to Australia Zoo.

 If possible, book your discount tickets online before you go as this will save you having to line up to purchase them on the day.
 The less waiting around with little ones, the better!
 And don’t forget to grab your free map on entry so you can navigate your way around.
 The zoo is open from 9am until 5pm every day, except Christmas Day.
 On Anzac day it is open from 1.30pm until 5.30pm.

 As of December 2022, ‘Steve’s Shuttle Service’ has temporarily changed from an open-aired shuttle to a mini bus with covered trailer.
 A new shuttle bus is due to be delivered to Australia Zoo by mid-2023.

 For small children, you will need a pram as there is a fair amount of walking to do.
 The cheapest option is to bring your own.
 If you forget, or that is not possible, there are prams and “tag along wagons” available for hire.
 You can also make use of “Steve’s Shuttle Service” to get around the zoo and give tired legs a rest.
 There are also plenty of ramps and lifts available for easy pram access, and the paths around the zoo are wide and pram friendly too.
 Wheelchairs and motorised scooters can also be hired (for a fee) from the front area of the Zoo.